-Best way to buy a set of AirPods — and quickly
+Apple's AirPods are elusive no longer — here's where to buy them!

-Updated April 2017: Added new tips for scoring a set of AirPods despite delays.
+AirPods may still be a few weeks out on Apple's site, but don't give up hope: There are other ways!

-Apple's AirPods snuck onto the scene in late December — where they've pretty much stayed backordered.
-Currently, if you attempt to grab a pair from Apple's online store, you'll be waiting until May 22 for in-store pickup or home delivery.
+Apple's AirPods snuck onto the scene in late December 2016 — where they've pretty much stayed backordered.
+Currently, if you attempt to grab a pair from Apple's online store, you'll be waiting a few weeks for in-store pickup or home delivery.

 But don't despair: Ordering from Apple isn't the only way to grab a set of AirPods.
-We've got a few ways you can still snag a set before summer hits.
+We've got a few ways you can still snag a set before the fall.

 Check out AirPods Is In Stock or iStockNow

-Helpful AirPods fans have built an email notification system in "AirPods Is In Stock" to help alert you when AirPods are in stock at your store: Input your email and your preferred store, and the web app will ping you with a notification.
+If you'd prefer to buy directly from Apple, helpful AirPods fans have built an email notification system in "AirPods Is In Stock" to help alert you when AirPods are in stock at your store.
+Input your email address and your preferred store, and the web app will ping you with a notification.
 If you desperately need to be the first to know, you can even sign up for "preferred" notifications by throwing the developers a few bucks.

 iStockNow also has a full live-tracker that lists every store as it goes in and out of stock, along with a notification service.